Our Story

 1963-1976

-Evolution of children's programmes and opening of Crusader Lodge on Mt Ruapehu
+Evolution of children's programmes and opening of Crusader Lodge on Mt Ruapehu.

 Lawrie Becroft, Colin's younger brother, succeeded Bruce Lumsden in directing Scripture Union in New Zealand.
 Eddie Bradley-Feary came from England to manage the bookshops.
 Under the new name of Scripture Union Bookshops a chain of nine bookshops and a wholesale department were developed throughout New Zealand.
-Keith Overend was appointed to as Coordinator of Children and Families ministries.
+Keith Overend was appointed to Coordinator of Children and Families ministries.
 Training ministries and suburban holiday programmes for children with a family emphasis were commenced.
 Other initiatives included the Christian Option Programme, presenting Christian points of view within the curriculum in state school classrooms, Discoverers Groups in intermediate schools, Coffee Houses as outreaches to youth at holiday resorts and the Crusader Lodge, a ski-lodge built on Mt Ruapehu in the National Park, for snow camps.
 This was just one way in which camps became more specialised.
 The name Crusaders was changed to Inter-School Christian Fellowship (ISCF) in 1972 with a new emphasis on serving rather than owning the groups in schools.

 1982-1989

-"Opening the Bible with People in Life Changing Ways"
+"Opening the Bible with People in Life-Changing Ways"

 Humphrey Babbage succeeded John Evans as National Director.
 Regionalisation was emphasised and developed.
 "Opening the Bible with People in Life Changing Ways" was adopted as a unifying slogan for all aspects of the work.
 In 1987, as part of the Luis Palau and Leighton Ford Missions, Scripture Union organised a celebration programme for children and families called the Rainbow Special.
 44,000 people throughout New Zealand participated.
 Camping programmes were developed under the leadership of Stuart Salisbury.
 Camps working groups were established to supervise camping in regions.
-Mem Jo, the first Maori staff worker was appointed.

 1998-2003